Oregon, Oregon State drop 'Civil War' name for rivalry - WHIZ News

 Oregon State athletic director Scott Barnes said the schools would collectively reach out to athletes and alumni, as well as the university communities, to consider a new name for the rivalry.

-The football series between Oregon and Oregon State has been played 123 times and is the fifth-most contested rivalry in the country.
+The football game between Oregon and Oregon State has been played 123 times and is the fifth-most contested rivalry in the country.
 This season’s game is tentatively scheduled for Nov.
 28 in Corvallis.

 The men’s basketball series between the two teams has been contested 354 times.